rossmcomer/trackstar/README.md

 # TRACKSTAR
-## Live Updated List of the Top 20 Trending Cryptocurrencies
+## Live Updated List of the Top 20 Trending Cryptocurrencies With Custom Watchlists

 Visit the app at http://3.149.247.65/